pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 It should be noted that the ZX Maths libraries are of a lower precision than both _genmath_ and _math48_ and are also less performant.
 As a trade off, the amount of memory used is much reduced.

-## File I/O
+## Stdio File I/O

-You can choose to link with a single library that implements file I/O functionality.
+You can choose to link with a single library that implements file I/O functionality, such as fopen, fread, etc.

 ### Spectrum +3 and Residos Support